mattgaskey/site-simple/blog/posts/001 - Happy Accidents/blogpost.md

 On page load, the buttons which will rotate are assigned an innerHTML value from the numbers array.
 We target our `btn5` and attach a click listener which fires the event handler `rotateThem`.
-The event handler runs the matrix function, which gives us a new array.
+The event handler runs `enterTheMatrix`, which gives us a new array.
 We use that array to run our original `fillButtonContent` to update the button texts.

 And that's it!